rca/compose-flow/README.md

     deploy:
 ```

-## Deploying to Kubernetes with Rancher
+## Deploying to Kubernetes

-In order to streamline the transition to Kubernetes, we have integrated the Rancher CLI into `compose-flow`.
+In order to streamline the transition to Kubernetes, we have integrated several new CLI tools into `compose-flow`.

+* `kubectl` - native CLI interactions with the Kubernetes API
+* `helm` - native package manager
+* `rancher` - interact with Rancher-managed clusters
+* `rke` - deploy new clusters outside of Rancher itself
+* `kompose` - translate `docker-compose` files into Kubernetes YAML manifests

+### Rancher

 To configure a project for deployment to Rancher, add a section to `compose-flow.yml` with the following format: